by L. Bellows and R. Moore*(3/13)

 American Academy of Pediatrics.
 (2003, reaffirmed 2007).
 Policy statement.
 Prevention of pediatric overweight and obesity.
 Pediatrics, 112(2), 424-430.

-Centers for Disease Control and Prevention (CDC): Overweight and Obesity, State Funded Programs Funded by CDC: Colorado State Nutrition, Physical Activity, and Obesity Profile (2012).
-Retrieved February 4, 2013 from http://www.cdc.gov/obesity/stateprograms/fundedstates/pdf/Colorado-State-Profile.pdf
+Centers for Disease Control and Prevention: Overweight and Obesity, State Funded Programs Funded by CDC: Colorado State Nutrition, Physical Activity, and Obesity Profile (2012). http://www.cdc.gov/obesity/stateprograms/fundedstates/pdf/Colorado-State-Profile.pdf

 United States Department of Agriculture.
 (2012).
-Choose MyPlate: Healthy Eating Tips.
-Retrieved February 4, 2013 from http://www. choosemyplate.gov
+Choose MyPlate: Healthy Eating Tips. http://www. choosemyplate.gov

 Go to top of this page.